ed-curran/reactive-state-graph/README.md

-# TS Graph
+# TS State Graph

-ts-graph organises your application state as a graph, but stores it as a normalised pool of entities.
+ts-state-graph organises your application state as a graph, but stores it as a normalised pool of entities.
 This makes it is easier to automatically replicate state to your backend and between clients, without needing to treat it like a single document.